Makiato1999/Makiato1999/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Lindkeden-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/suyash-srivastava-458b0117)](https://www.linkedin.com/in/xiaoran-xie-3a305720a/)
 <br>
 Hello, I'm Shawn from Nanjing, China.
 I have a strong passion for software development and thrive in collaborative team environments.
 My expertise lies in web development.
-Currently, I am actively seeking a Software Engineer co-op position for 2024 Summer in the Greater Toronto Area.
+Currently, I am actively seeking a Software Engineer co-op position for 2024 Fall in the Greater Toronto Area.
 I would be delighted to connect with any potential opportunities in the region.
 Please feel free to reach out to me.
 <br>

 I am currently in a summer internship in China and also working on: